frikkfossdal/fluffy-octo-potato/README.md

 2. The triangle is intersecting with the plane.
 3. The triangle is underneath the plane.
 This means that the slicer is finished processing it.

+Full disclosure at this point.
+I found it really hard to calculate the intersections.
+It turns out to be really easy and basic math, but it took me a while to make it work.
+The output from the intersecting algorihtm should look like this:

+![intersections](img/intersections.png)

+And look at that.
+It actually works!
+I had some initial problems with missing points.
+Turned out that my triangle building function was not working  100%.
+Should be good now.
+Next up toolpaths

 TODO: Remove finished triangles.
 This will speed up the algorithm and save time on more complex geometry.

-The output from the intersecting algorihtm should look like this:

-![intersections](img/intersections.png)

-This feels really good!

 ### Creating the toolpaths

-TODO: Post the main slicer code and explain it
+Last thing to do is to build the toolpaths.

 ## TODO
 1. Fix positioning-issue.
 See comment in code